Frequency (2000 film): Cast

+In addition, Daniel Henson and Stephen Joffe play John and Gordo, respectively, in 1969, while Dick Cavett and Brian Greene have cameo appearances as themselves, on television broadcasts.

 Production

 The film was greenlighted for production on January 21, 1999.
 Sylvester Stallone was rumored to be taking the role of Frank Sullivan in 1997, but fell out of the deal after a dispute over his fee.
 Renny Harlin was rumored to be director on the film.
 Gregory Hoblit first read the script in November 1997, eighteen months after his father's death.
 In a 2000 interview shortly after the American release of Frequency, he described the film as "high risk" since the project had already been passed among several directors, including one of note who had twice the budget Hoblit was given.
 In the same interview, he described the difficulty he had finding the two leads.
 Hoblit realized he needed an "experienced actor" to portray Frank Sullivan and thus chose Dennis Quaid.
+The film was mostly shot in Toronto with some location shooting in New York City.

 Release

 Two weeks before its release, a sneak preview of the film was shown in Final Destination.